 The Gold Coast Show has a long and proud history dating back to the beginning of the 20th Century.

-In 2006 the Gold Coast Show celebrated its Centenary event and a book 100 Shows –History of the Gold Coast Show- by Fiona Staun was also published.
+In 2006 the Gold Coast Show celebrated its Centenary event, with a book titled ‘100 Shows –History of the Gold Coast Show’ by Fiona Staun also being published.

 2014 saw the Gold Coast Show move to the Gold Coast Turf Club in Racecourse Drive, Bundall.

-This move proved a success with Community and business estimating over 120,000 people attended the Show over the 3 days.
+This move proved a success with Community and business estimating over 120,000 people attended the Show over the three days.

-Every year the Gold Coast Show hosts popular and traditional Show events featuring extraordinary fireworks displays, Australiana displays, show bags, wood chops, side show alley, visual arts and home crafts displays, stage shows, roving entertainment and added to this is a free entertainment package changing each year.
+Every year the Gold Coast Show hosts popular and traditional Show events featuring extraordinary fireworks displays, Australiana displays, show bags, wood chops, side show alley, visual arts and home crafts displays, along with stage shows, roving entertainment and a free entertainment package that changes each year.

 Like to learn more about The Gold Coast Show?
 Email our team: firstname.lastname@example.org